 Good morning, 2017!

-- fresh or frozen, defrosted fruit, to serve
+fresh or frozen defrosted fruit or jam, to serve (optional)

 - In large bowl, thoroughly combine oats and psyllium.
 Mix in nuts and salt.

 - In a separate large or medium bowl, whisk water (2 cups with psyllium powder; 1 1/4 cups without psyllium powder), yogurt, honey or maple syrup, lemon juice and vanilla; stir into oat mixture.
 Stir in apples, cover and chill for at least 2 hours, up to 1 week.